mapbox/mapbox-navigation-android/changelog/README.md

 You can choose any name for your changelog files because the GitHub action will rename files in `changelog/unreleased/features` and `changelog/unreleased/bugfixes` directories to `${PR_NUMBER}.md` when you open a PR.

-Every push to the main or release branch Assemble changelog GitHub action will be executed:
+To view the changelog for the current branch, run the command `python3 scripts/changelog/assemble_changelog.py`.

-* collect all files from `changelog/unreleased`
+This script will collect all the files in the `changelog/unreleased` directory and generate a changelog in the following format:
-* assemble the changelog like:

 ```
 #### Features